bnb-chain/greenfield-go-sdk/README.md

 ### Key Manager

-Key Manager is needed to sign the transaction msg or verify signature.
-Key Manager is an Identity Manager to define who you are in the greenfield.
-It provides following interface:
+A Key Manager is needed to sign transaction messages or verify signatures.
+The Key Manager is an Identity Manager used to define who you are in Greenfield.
+It provides the following interface:

 ```go
 type KeyManager interface {